expressjs/morgan/README.md

 The status code of the response.

-If the request/response cycle completes before a response was sent to the client (for example, the TCP socket closed prematurely by a client aborting the request), then the status will be empty (displayed as `"-"` in the log).
+If the request/response cycle ends before a response was sent to the client (for example, the TCP socket closed prematurely by a client aborting the request), then the status will be empty (displayed as `"-"` in the log).